joostkremers/pandoc-mode/docs/index.md

 to Pandoc is captured.

-If the most recent Pandoc run returned an error, trying to view the output file will result in an error, unless you provide a prefix argument (`C-c / C-u v`), in which case Emacs will try to display the output file defined by the `output directory` and `output file` settings.
+If the most recent Pandoc run returned an error, trying to view the output file will result in an error as well, unless you provide a prefix argument (`C-c / C-u v`), in which case Emacs will try to display the output file defined by the `output directory` and `output file` settings.